Murine respirovirus: Structure

-The SeV genome is non-segmented, negative-sense RNA, of about 15.384 n. in length, and contains the noncoding 3’ leader and 5’ trailer regions, which are about 50 nucleotides in length.
+The SeV genome is non-segmented, negative-sense RNA, of about 15.384 n. in length, and contains the noncoding 3′ leader and 5′ trailer regions, which are about 50 nucleotides in length.
 As in other respiroviruses from family Paramyxoviridae, in SeV they work as cis-acting elements essential for replication.
-A 3’ leader sequence acts as a transcriptional promoter.
-Between these non-coding regions are located six genes, which encode the nucleocapsid (NP) protein, phosphoprotein (P), matrix protein (M), fusion protein (F), hemagglutinin-neuraminidase (HN) and large (L) protein in this order from the 3’ terminus.
+A 3′ leader sequence acts as a transcriptional promoter.
+Between these non-coding regions are located six genes, which encode the nucleocapsid (NP) protein, phosphoprotein (P), matrix protein (M), fusion protein (F), hemagglutinin-neuraminidase (HN) and large (L) protein in this order from the 3′ terminus.
 The RNA-dependent RNA polymerase of the SeV consists of the large protein (L) and the phosphoprotein (P).
 The structural gene sequence of SeV is as follows: 3′-NP-P-M-F-HN-L-5′.
 Intergenomic regions between these genes are three nucleotides long as in other respiroviruses.
 Additional proteins, which are frequently called non structural or accessory proteins can be produced from the P gene, using alternative reading frames.
 The Sendai virus P/C mRNA contains five ribosomal initiation sites between positions 81 and 201 from the 5' end.
 One of these sites initiates in the P open reading frame, whereas four others initiate a nested set of C proteins (C', C, Y1, Y2).
 These C proteins are initiated in the + 1 reading frame to that of P at different translation starting sites.
 Sendai virus uses ribosome shunting to express Y1 and Y2 proteins that initiate at the fourth and fifth start sites on the P/C mRNA (respectively).
 Three additional SeV proteins are also encoded by P/C mRNA.
-Two of these proteins V and W are products of RNA editing, at codon 317 of the mRNA - G residues are added co-transcriptionally, (+one G residue for V and +two G for W).
-The third - X protein is represented by 95 amino acids of the C terminal of the P protein and independently initiated by ribosomes.
-All these non-structural proteins have several functions, including the organization of viral RNA synthesis and helping the virus to infect rodent cells by escaping host innate immunity (see "The mechanism of viral immunosuppression in natural hosts" section above).
+Two of these proteins V and W are products of RNA editing, at codon 317 of the mRNA -G residues are added co-transcriptionally, (+one G residue for V and +two G for W).
+The third -X protein is represented by 95 amino acids of the C terminal of the P protein and independently initiated by ribosomes.
+All these non-structural proteins have several functions, including the organization of viral RNA synthesis and helping the virus to infect rodent cells by escaping host innate immunity (see "Virus-induced immunosuppression" section above).
 It has also been found that C protein facilitates budding of virus-like particles and small amounts of C protein are associated with a viral capsid.